WhatsApp/erlt/erltc/priv/templates/README.template.md

 ## IDE Support

 See README.md at the root of this repo.
-Remember to have the 'play' directory be your workspace root.
+Remember to have this directory be your workspace root.

 ## compile